ianxxiao/use-athena/README.md

 Athena is powered by the latest Big Data, Text Analytics, and Machine Learning tools.
 Athena augments Grammarly, which only focuses on editing but not the creative process.

-Check out https://athena.launchaco.com/ for more details and sign up for the beta launch.
+Check out https://athena.launchaco.com/ for more details and sign up for the upcoming beta launch.

 # Key Features
 **Athena Analytics** - This provides writing-focused insights based on viral trends and make it easy for early research.